devbird007/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Create an SNS Topic
 The SNS topic is what delivers the alert to your email when you get overbilled.

-Using the example from the CLI reference [AWS-CLI sns create-topic](https://docs.aws.amazon.com/cli/latest/reference/sns/create-topic.html#examples) as a guide.
+Using the example from the CLI, reference [aws sns create-topic](https://docs.aws.amazon.com/cli/latest/reference/sns/create-topic.html#examples) as a guide.

 Create the topic with the following command:
 ```